slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"If you can smile when things go wrong, you have someone in mind to blame.*
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."  -- Jorge Luis Borges [1899]*
 > *"technology: belief in competence.
-Regulation: belief in influence"  -- rapahelz@x*
+Regulation: belief in influence"  -- x@rapahelz*

 - be careful what you tolerate.
 You are teaching people how to treat you
 - Call a rich guy poor, and all he will do is smirk.
 Call a powerful man weak, and all he will do is smirk.
 Call a charming misogynist a «virgin», and all he will do is smirk.
 If it affects you, it is true.